-Discover the best places to dive with manta rays in Asia - undoubtedly one of the most awe-inspiring and exciting underwater experiences out there.
+Discover the best places to dive with manta rays in Southeast Asia and the Maldives - one of the most awe-inspiring and exciting underwater experiences out there.

 These incredible animals combine grace, elegance and power, with a notable intelligence and inquisitiveness.
 Once you witness groups of manta rays feed in synchronised twists and turns, or barrel-roll through clouds of plankton, it is easy to appreciate why they are the star attraction at many dive destinations.
 There is no doubt that this experience is high on every ocean lover's agenda.
 Luckily, many destinations in Southeast Asia - as well as countries such as the Maldives in the Indian Ocean - offer some of the most unmissable manta encounters in the world!

 So, where are the best places to dive with manta rays?
 Read on to find out!